canidlogic/retro/doc/RetroSpec.md

 Retro does not actually generate the synthesized sound samples.
 Instead, Retro generates a hardware script file that indicates which values need to be written to which OPL2 hardware registers at what time.
 Executing the hardware script against OPL2 hardware will cause the hardware to synthesize the sound.
 You can also run the hardware script against various available OPL2 software emulators and directly capture the synthesized digital samples without any OPL2 hardware required.

+The [Retro-OPL](https://github.com/canidlogic/retro-opl) project provides a software-emulated OPL2 that can turn hardware scripts produced by Retro into WAV files.

 ## Sampling and control rates

 The **sampling rate** is the constant rate at which digital sound samples are played back.
 Actual OPL2 hardware uses a sampling rate of approximately 49,716 samples per second.
 For the most part, however, the OPL2 sampling rate is an internal hardware detail and not visible to software programs.
 Software programs change the hardware registers of the OPL2, and the changes to the hardware registers immediately affect the sound the OPL2 produces.
 The digital samples produced by the OPL2 hardware are sent directly to a Digital to Analog Converter (DAC) and there is no way for the software to read the digital samples produced by the OPL2.